 This Bengali thali features – regular musoor dal and aloo bhaja, beans bhorta, chhana bhapa and aamer tok.

-How to prepare Bengali style musoor dal – its pretty simple.
+Bengali style musoor dal is pretty simple.
 We like it thin, almost watery.
 Once the dals are cooked in pressure cooker, add more water to get that watery consistency.
 Then temper the dal with ghee, dry red chillies, garlic cloves (I use around 8-10 cloves, as I love garlics in dal) and nigella seeds (kalonji).

-After this dal-bhaja affair, the next course on any regular Bengali menu are the usual suspects of ghonto (like mochar ghonto, chapor ghonto, lau er ghonto) and dalna (dhokar dalna, and other rich vegetable curries).
+After this dal-bhaja affair, the next course on any regular Bengali menu are the usual suspects of ghonto (like mochar ghonto, chapor ghonto, lau er ghonto / Bottle gourd curry)) and dalna (dhokar dalna, and other rich vegetable curries).
 But here I am presenting you two lesser known aspects of Bengali cuisine, native to east Bengal (geographically lies in present day Bangladesh) – bhapa and bhorta.

 The sweltering hot summer days also demands minimalist style of cooking, yet nutritious and contented.